bitmandu/stranger-lights/README.md

 Documentation
 -------------

-Instructions on setting up the hardware and software are available in the [documentation][docs].
+Step-by-step instructions on setting up the hardware and software are available in the [documentation][docs].

 Help / Issues
 -------------